Nella Brown Pond: Career

-Nella Brown Pond was an accomplished reader and stood in the front rank of the women of America who made their mark upon the platform.
+Nella Brown Pond was an accomplished reader in the lyceum movement, and was among the foremost American women in this field.

 In Boston, Pond's natural dramatic talent became known to a few friends, who induced her to become a member of the Park Dramatic Company, an amateur organization of great excellence.
-She appeared for the first time as Margaret Elmore in Love's Sacrifice and achieved an instantaneous success.
-She remained with the company during that season, and her great dramatic talent secured for her widespread popularity and won recognition from prominent professionals.
-She received numerous flattering offers from managers of leading metropolitan theaters, but refused them all, having conscientious scruples against going on the stage.
+She appeared for the first time as Margaret Elmore in Love's Sacrifice and achieved instantaneous success.
+She remained with the company during that season.
+Her dramatic talent made her very popular and brought her recognition from prominent professionals.
+She received numerous offers from managers of leading metropolitan theaters, but refused them all, declining to go on the stage.

-Mrs. Thomas Barry, then leading lady of the Boston Theater, became greatly interested in her and advised that she appear upon the lyceum platform as a reader, prophesying that she would become celebrated.
-With Mrs. Barry's encouragement, an engagement was scheduled with the Redpath Lyceum Bureau, and Pond at once assumed a position and gained a popularity which successive seasons only served to intensify.
+Mrs. Thomas Barry, then leading lady of the Boston Theater, became greatly interested in her and advised that she read at lyceums, prophesying that she would become celebrated.
+With Mrs. Barry's encouragement, an engagement was scheduled with the Redpath Lyceum Bureau, and Pond at once assumed a position and gained a popularity which increased during the following seasons.